zedosoad1995/Nerdle/README.md

 Features:
 * Bot that can instantly solve any Nerdle game, live on your browser
 * Supports 3 game types: [Classic](https://nerdlegame.com/), [Instant](https://instant.nerdlegame.com/) and [Speed](https://speed.nerdlegame.com/)
-* Suggestion of the best moves, through the command line
+* Suggestion for the best moves, through the command line
 * Ability to simulate for any starting guess, and for different strategies, against all 17,723 combinations
 * An extensive list of [all starting guesses scored](data/all_starting_guesses_scores.csv), from best to worst
 * A study on the statistics of the game and the effects of this solver